Krokodil, also known as the zombie drug, has effects similar to opiates, yet it can be more dangerous and deadly.

-Krokodil (also called the “zombie drug”) is a street name for something called desomorphine.
-Krokodil drug abuse was relatively unheard of in the United States until fairly recently, but the drug has been problematic in Russia and other former-Soviet countries since 2002-2003.
+Krokodil (or the “zombie drug”) is a street name for desomorphine.
+Krokodil drug abuse was relatively unheard of in the U.S. until fairly recently, but the drug has been problematic in Russia and other former Soviet countries since 2002–2003.

 Krokodil is considered a cheap replacement for heroin.
-Compared to heroin, krokodil is not only inexpensive but often more accessible, and the effects are powerful.
+Compared to heroin, krokodil is inexpensive and often more accessible, and the effects are powerful.
 This injectable drug can also rot someone’s skin from the inside out.

 What Is Krokodil?

 Desomorphine, which is the generic name for krokodil, is a codeine derivative.

 Like methamphetamine, krokodil is often made with other substances, making it especially dangerous.
 Some of the most toxic ingredients in illicitly manufactured krokodil include battery acid, paint thinner and gasoline.
 These substances are used to create reactions to synthesize the drug, and they aren’t usually removed before someone buys and injects it.